massanoori/THRotator/doc/en/pages/usage.rst

 Procedure to support a new product looks like as follows:

-1. Measure times of setting viewport in playing state and non-playing state resptctively, determine a value larger than that in non-playing state and smaller than or equal to that in playing state, and fill the threshold by that value.
+1. Measure times of setting viewport in playing state and non-playing state respectively, determine a value larger than that in non-playing state and smaller than or equal to that in playing state, and fill the threshold by that value.
 2. Fill main screen position and size.